HerrSchtevie/Journals-of-Jyggalag/Tool Running Guide.md

 ---

+### 🕺 Pandora
+  - **When to run:** After **adding or removing any animation mod** — including locomotion, idle, combat, OAR animations, or MCO/DAR-based behavior changes.
+  - **What it does:** Compiles behavior data and animation bindings into a functioning output using OAR (Open Animation Replacer).
+Ensures animations play correctly in-game by linking conditions, behaviors, and transitions into a single cache.

 ### ⚙️ Synthesis
   - **When to run:** After adding gameplay mods, appearance overhauls, perk overhauls, combat mods, or other systems that use Synthesis patchers.
   - **What it does:** Automatically generates compatibility patches for things like perks, spells, leveled lists, appearance, high-poly head, terrain, and more, depending on the patchers active for your profile.